solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 }
 ```

-For the remainder of this demo, we'll be making updates directly in the `lib.rs` file.
+For the remainder of this demo, we'll be making updates directly in the `lib.rs`
+file.
 This approach simplifies the explanations.
-You can modify the structure as needed.
+You can modify the structure as
+needed.

-It's a good idea to build your project now to confirm that your environment is set up correctly and to reduce build times in the future.
+It's a good idea to build your project now to confirm that your environment is
+set up correctly and to reduce build times in the future.

 #### 2. Define `Note` schema

-Next, we’re going to define what a note looks like within our program.
-Notes
+Next, we’ll define the structure of a note within our program.
+Each note should
-should have the following properties:
+have the following attributes:

-- `leaf_node` - this should be a 32-byte array representing the hash stored on
+- `leaf_node` - a 32-byte array representing the hash stored on the leaf node.
-  the leaf node
-- `owner` - the public key of the note owner
+- `owner` - the public key of the note's owner.
-- `note` - the string representation of the note
+- `note` - a string containing the text of the note.

 ```rust
 #[derive(AnchorSerialize)]